sheey11/chocolate/README.md

   "password": "your-favorite-password"
 }'
 ```

-Then navigate to `http://localhost/signin` to get started with Chocolate.
+Then navigate to `http://localhost/signin` to sign in and manage the Chocolate.

+You can also get started at `http://localhost/profile` to create your first streaming room.

-## license
+## License

 GPLv3.